 For a great date night at the theatre, check out North Carolina Stage Company.
 The professional equity theatre, located in the heart of downtown Asheville, presents high quality productions in a very intimate theatre (only 125 seats!).
-They even made the list of the Top 50 Best Small Stage Theaters in America in 2017.
+They even made the list of the Top 50 Best Small Stage Theaters in America.

 NC Stage is the only professional theatre in Asheville operating on an Actors’ Equity SPT-Tier 4 Contract.
 Tickets are very affordable!
 They have tiered seating with Mainstage prices ranging from $16-$40 and Catalyst series prices ranging from $7-$24.
 There are no ticketing fees when you order online or over the phone.
 In between its own Mainstage season, they host a diverse lineup of plays, interactive performances, staged readings, comedy, and more.

 Located at 15 Stage Lane, they are steps from a big variety of restaurants and after-theatre hot spots.
 Box Office operates Monday-Friday from 12 PM - 5 PM (828-239-0263).

 Go to their Web site for a complete calendar of events.
 Whether it's a Mainstage show or a guest performance, there's something to see nearly every weekend!

 Mainstage Season (Go to their Web site for more events and plays)

 Brooke Wyeth returns home to Palm Springs after a six-year absence to celebrate Christmas with her parents, her brother, and her aunt.
 Brooke announces that she is about to publish a memoir dredging up a pivotal and tragic event in the family’s history—a wound they don’t want reopened.
 In effect, she draws a line in the sand and dares them all to cross it.